liesnikov/extensible-elaborator/abstract/main.md

       % keepspaces=true,                 % keeps spaces in text, useful for keeping indentation of code (possibly needs columns=flexible) keywordstyle=\color{darkblue},     % keyword style
-      language=Haskell,                  % the language of the code morekeywords={}, % doesn't work for some reason deletekeywords={instance, data, where, class},      % if you want to delete keywords from the given language emph={data, class, instance, where, type},
+      language=Haskell,                  % the language of the code morekeywords={()}, % doesn't work for some reason deletekeywords={},      % if you want to delete keywords from the given language emph={EqualityC, Plugin, Constraint, Term, Type, MonadElab},
       emphstyle=\color{darkpink},
       numbers=none,                      % where to put the line-numbers; possible values are (none, left, right)
       % numbersep=5pt,                   % how far the line-numbers are from the code